 Jotform, on the other hand, is a form tool with a surprising amount of depth.
 Jotform describes its online form-building tool as an “easy-to-use online form builder for every business.”

-But Jotform also lets you create PDF documents and collect signatures, among many other things.
+But Jotform also lets you create PDF documents and collect electronic signatures, among many other things.
 Sound familiar?

 Jotform forms are also customizable to a degree that would make even the most exacting designer happy.
 Jotform offers approval flow templates to help your business streamline its processes.
 And it offers Jotform Tables, a spreadsheet-database hybrid product similar to Airtable.